pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

       - read and write in the S3 Buckets exposed to the pipeline.

-* To access the sidecar instance and a bucket, you should use the [S3_ENDPOINT](../../../deploy/environment-variables/#pipeline-worker-environment-variables) Environment variable (see example below).
+* To access the sidecar instance and a bucket, you should use the [S3_ENDPOINT](../../../deploy/environment-variables/#pipeline-worker-environment-variables) environment variable (see example below).
 No authentication is needed; you can only read the input bucket and write in the output bucket.
   ```shell
   aws --endpoint-url $S3_ENDPOINT s3 cp /tmp/result/ s3://out --recursive